MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 ### File filtering logic

-When querying an external table, the query engine improves performance by filtering out irrelevant external storage files.
+When querying an external table, performance is improved by filtering out irrelevant external storage files.
 The process of iterating files and deciding whether a file should be processed is as follows:

 1. Build a URI pattern that represents a place where files are found.
 Initially, the URI pattern equals a connection string provided as part of the external table definition.
 If there are any partitions defined, they're rendered using *PathFormat*, then appended to the URI pattern.